Find Rich History in America's "First Frontier"

 By the early 1900s, the East Tennessee & Western North Carolina Railroad, had reached beyond Linville to Boone.

 The virgin forests of the area were logged, and boom towns like Shulls Mill were born in what is today the community of Foscoe.
 These now empty fields once contained Watauga County’s biggest town—which almost beat out Boone to be the county seat!
-Today, the river rock walls of the old Shulls Mill hotel can still be seen on the roadside on the way to Hound Ears Lodge and Club from NC 105.
+Today, the river rock walls of the old hotel at Shulls Mill can still be seen on the roadside on the way to Hound Ears Lodge and Club from NC 105.

 In 1940, a huge flood wiped out the Tweetsie Railroad tracks.
 Though D.D.
 Dougherty, the chancellor of Appalachian State Teacher’s College (later Appalachian State University), tried to negotiate its rebuilding, the railroad was gone for good—almost.